monowai/flockdata.org/README.md

 * Free text searching of data changes
 * Keeping the auditing information out of your transaction processing system

+## Freetext Search
+By integrating the "latest" version of data being changed in ElasticSearch, you have powerful enterprise class way of searching all your computer systems for any data value.
+Like a google search for your proprietary information.

 ## How does it work?

 REST and JSON.